Anthares101/raptor-blog/content/posts/attacking-wi-fi-networks-with-aircrack-ng/index.md

 ```
 bully -b <bssid> <interface>
 ```
 The AP could block WPS after certain failed attempts, to try to avoid this we could add more delay between tries (But this is not perfect).
-There is an attack called Pixie Dust, it is offline and if the AP is vulnerable you could get the PIN in just minutes.
+There is an attack called [Pixie Dust](https://www.quora.com/How-does-a-WPS-pixie-attack-work), it is offline and if the AP is vulnerable you could get the PIN in just minutes thanks to a problem with the random generation of nonces used.
 Bully offers this attack too with the `-d` flag so use it if possible to improve you chances.